perticascatalin/Research/RelationalPROG/in_depth.md

 Overall, the study showcases a potential solution to the IPS problem (Inductive Program Synthesis), called LIPS (Learning Inductive Program Synthesis).
 This approach can be split into 4 sub-parts:

-- DSL specifications and program attributes: the use of a DSL is generally necessary for the purpose of restricting the search space of programs.
-Current program synthesis methods do not work well on general programming languages because of combinatorial explosion.
-However, experiments have been performed on Python ASTs, for instance (P. Yin & G. Neubig [2]).
+- **1. DSL specifications and Program attributes**: the use of a DSL is generally necessary for the purpose of restricting the search space of programs (by abstracting away the technical details).
+Current program synthesis methods do not work well on general programming languages because of the combinatorial explosion of the search space.
+However, experiments have been performed on Python ASTs, such as (P. Yin & G. Neubig [2]), where a neural network is used to encode natural language specifications into a latent representation and then a second neural network decodes the representation into an AST.
+In the case of Deep Coder, the program attributes are represented by the estimated probabilities of a method from the DSL to appear in the target program.
+These attributes are then further used to reduce the search space.

+- **2. Data generation**: the advantages of using DSLs are not limited to search space reduction.
+One can leverage DSLs to generate synthetic data which can be used for training.
+In the case of Deep Coder, the generated data consists of small programs which can be evaluated on random input data for the purpose of obtaining input-output pairs.
+The IO pairs and the program are then used in training a neural network to predict the desired program attributes.

+- **3. Machine Learning Model to predict Program Attributes**:

+- **4. Search Strategy guided by estimated Program Attributes**:

+**Domain Specific Language**

+The DSL defined in this study is comprised of first order and higher order functions.

-**First Order Functions**
+*First Order Functions*

 Head, Last, Take, Drop, ...

-**Higher Order Functions**
+*Higher Order Functions*

 Map, Filter, ...